 The design of the ring profile is another variable.
 Most stock rings use a square-face for both the top and second rings.
 This design is functional and seals the cylinder, but there are better alternatives.
 Barrel-shaped profiles, either center or offset, provide excellent sealing and long life.
 A square-faced top ring will eventually wear down to a natural barrel shape, having this shape from the beginning provides longer ring life.

 The second ring is usually square, tapered or napier shaped.
 A tapered face is just that, a slightly ramped edge.
 This is for improved scraping of the cylinder walls to remove oil.
 The main job of the second ring is oil control, sealing the combustion chamber is a distant second.
 The Napier profile is a square-faced ring with a hook groove carved into the underside.
 This groove pulls oil away from the cylinder wall, reducing friction and improving oil control.
 Napier rings are susceptible to damage from heavy boost.
 This is due to the hook thinning out the ring at the edge.

 The top ring is designed to control 90-percent of the combustion gasses, the second ring handles the last 10-20 percent.
 The last set of rings are called the oil rings, these rings scrape the majority of the oil off the cylinder walls.
-The oil rings are actually a series of 3 pieces- 2 thin chrome-faced or nitrided steel rings with a corrugated expander ring in the center.
+The oil rings are actually a series of three pieces- two thin chrome-faced or nitrided steel rings with a corrugated expander ring in the center.
 Performance and stock engines alike use the same design and for good reason- it works.
-The 2 thin rings seal the cylinder walls independently, unlike a single oil ring.
+The two thin rings seal the cylinder walls independently, unlike a single oil ring.
 The corrugated expander provides a drain relief to get the oil out of the way quickly.